 HENRY himself set out for the capital, and advanced by slow journies.
 Not to rouse the jealousy of the people, he took care to avoid all appearance of military triumph; and so to restrain the insolence of victory, that every thing about him bore the appearance of an established monarch, making a peaceable progress thro' his dominions, rather than of a prince who had opened a way to the throne by force of arms.
-The acclamations of the people were every where loud, and no less fincere and hearty.
-Besides that a young and victorious prince, on his acceffion, was naturally the object of popularity; the nation promifed themselves His joyful regreat felicity from the new scene, which opened before them.
-During the course London. of near a whole century the kingdom had been laid waste by domestic wars and convultions; and if at any time the noise of arms had ceased, the found of faction and discontent still threatened new disorders.
-Henry, by his marriage with Elizabeth, seemed to ensure an union of the contending titles of the two families; and having prevailed over a hated tyrant, who had anew disjointed the fuccession even of the house of York, and filled his own family with blood and murder, an unfeigned favour was observed every where to attend him.
+The acclamations of the people were every where His joyful reloud, and no less sincere and hearty.
+Besides the favour, naturally attending a ception in young and victorious prince on his accession, the nation promised themselves London. great felicity from the new scene, which opened before them.
+During the course of near a whole century the kingdom had been laid waste by domestic wars and convulsions; and if at any time the noise of arms had ceased, the found of faction and discontent still threatened new disorders.
+Henry, by his marriage with Elizabeth, feemed to ensure an union of the contending titles of their families; and having prevailed over a hated tyrant, who had anew disjointed the succession even of the house of York, and filled his own family with blood, an unfeigned favour was observed every where to attend him.
 Numerous and splendid troops of gentry and nobility accompanied his progress.
 The mayor and companies of London received him as he approached the city: The crouds of people and citizens were zealous in their expressions of satisfaction.
-But Henry, amidst these general effusions of joy, discovered still the stateliness and reserve of his temper, which made him fcorn to court popularity: He entered London in a close chariot, and would not gratify the people with a fight of their new monarch.
-He went first to St. Paul's church, where he offered up the standards, taken in the field of battle; and fung orifons for the victory which he had there obtained.
+But Henry, amidst these general effusions of joy, discovered still the stateliness and reserve of his temper, which made him fcorn to court popularity: He entered London in a close chariot, and gratified not the people with the fight of their new monarch.
+He went first to St. Paul's church, where he offered up the standards, taken in the field of battle; and fung orifons for the victory, which he had there obtained.
 He departed thence to the bishop of London's palace, where lodgings were prepared for him.

-Bur Henry did not so much neglect the favour of the people, as to delay giving them affurance of his marriage with the princess Elizabeth, which he knew to be fo passionately desired by the whole nation.
-On his leaving Britanny, he had artfully dropt some hopes, that, if he should succeed in his enterprize, and obtain the crown of England, he would espouse Anne, the heiress of that dutchy; and the report of this engagement had already reached England, and had begot anxiety in the people, and even in the princess Elizabeth herself.
-Henry took care to diffipate these apprehensions, by solemnly renewing, before the council and principal nobility, the promise, which he had already given, to celebrate his marriage with Elizabeth.
-But tho' bound by honour, as well as interest, to compleat this alliance, he was refolved to postpone it, till the ceremony of his own coronation should be finished, and till his title should be recognized by the Parliament.
-Anxious still to support his personal and hereditary right to the throne, he dreaded lest a preceding marriage with the princess should imply a participation of fovereignty in her, and raife doubts of his own title by the house of Lancaster.
+But Henry did not so much neglect the favour of the people, as to delay giving them assurance of his marriage with the princess Elizabeth, which he knew to be so passionately defired by the whole nation.
+On his leaving Britanny, he had artificially dropt fome hopes, that, if he should succeed in his enterprize, and obtain the crown of England, he would espouse Anne, the heiress of that dutchy; and the report of this engagement had already reached England, and had begot anxiety in the people, and even in the princess Elizabeth herself.
+Henry took care to diffipate these apprehensions, by folemnly renewing, before the council and principal nobility, the promife, which he had already given, to celebrate his marriage with Elizabeth.
+But tho' bound by honour, as well as interest, to compleat this alliance, he was resolved to postpone it, till the ceremony of his own coronation should be finished, and till his title should be recognized by the Parliament.
+Anxious still to support his personal and hereditary right to the throne, he dreaded left a preceding marriage with the princes should imply a participation of fovereignty in her, and raife doubts of his own title by the house of Lancaster.